nelsonroque/roque-santos-air-quality-monitoring-deserts/README.md

-# Pipeline for PNAS Manuscript

-## Publication Information

-**Title**: Addressing disparities in air quality monitoring in the United States: Where are our Monitoring Deserts?
+# Addressing disparities in air quality monitoring in the United States: Where are our Monitoring Deserts?

-**Manuscript ID**: 2024-25310R

 ## Authors (lead author in bold)
 **Nelson A. Roque** $^{1,2}$, Hailey Andrews $^{2}$ and Alexis R. Santos-Lozada $^{1,2}$